 In apparent anticipation of more refugees, workers of the Turkish Red Crescent, the equivalent of the Red Cross, began building a fourth tent camp Monday near the border.

 Turkish authorities have blocked the media from entering the camps.
 Turkey appears to be trying to limit publicity directed at the crisis.
-Prime Minister Recep Tayyip Erdogan, who won a landslide victory in Sunday's general elections, has said he would speak to Assad soon.

 Turkey and Syria once nearly went to war, but the two countries have cultivated warmer relations in recent years, lifting travel visa requirements for their citizens and promoting business ties.